Unbundled legal services: Criticisms

 Opponents of unbundled legal services often cite ethical concerns about the professional responsibility of a lawyer for his or her client.
 For one, an attorney owes the court a "duty of candor" in his or her dealings with the court.
 By working on a lawsuit on behalf of a client but failing to appear, some courts have held this duty is violated.

 Moreover, full-service attorneys handle all aspects of a case and can be liable for legal malpractice should they be negligent in their representation of clients.
 Critics claim that, should an attorney limit the scope of his or her representation of a client, they might escape a malpractice claim despite having committed malpractice.
 Some fear that a lack of communication between lawyer and client can lead to confusion about who is responsible for what, and that important issues of a client's case can fall through the cracks.

 State bar associations and courts have split on the ethics of unbundling when it comes to legal ghostwriting.
 Some jurisdictions have ruled that ghostwriting by attorneys is prohibited, claiming that failing to disclose their assistance to a self-represented client would be misleading to the court and their adversary in the lawsuits.
 Others oppose legal ghostwriting because they believe it would allow an attorney to evade responsibility for a frivolous lawsuit filed by their client.

-Certain critics have argued that legal ghostwriting actually gives the self-represented litigant an unfair advantage over his or her adversary, even when that adversary has an attorney.
+Certain critics have argued that legal ghostwriting actually gives the self-represented litigant an unfair advantage over their adversary, even when that adversary has an attorney.
 The reason for this is that judges have had a history of giving pro se litigants more leeway in the courtroom to make up for their lack of experience.
 For example, a person appearing pro se might be allowed to fix a procedural error but had a lawyer made the same mistake, their error would have led to some adverse consequence.
-When a self-represented litigant uses an attorney as a ghostwriter, critics argue he or she should not be entitled to any special treatment.
+When a self-represented litigant uses an attorney as a ghostwriter, critics argue the litigant should not be entitled to any special treatment.
 However, proponents of legal ghostwriting point out that while judges might grant certain flexibility to pro se clients on procedural matters, no judge would rule in favor of a party simply because they lacked an attorney.